 The discipline of art history and field of visual culture studies move across a spectrum of social and historical contexts and conceptual frameworks.
 Students taking courses in AHVCS focus on histories of artistic production and material culture.
-They investigate the lives of images and artifacts, and consider how visual practices have shaped values, experience, identity and action.
+They investigate the lives of images, artifacts, and built environments, and consider how visual practices have shaped values, experience, identity and action.

 Annotations & Announcements